Alan and Juliet Barratt

 You need to challenge yourself

-When husband and wife team Juliet and Alan Barratt decided to disrupt the chocolate bar industry, not everyone was happy about it, but they have now sold 100m of their Grenade protein bars and believe they are just getting started.
+When husband and wife team Juliet and Alan Barratt decided to disrupt the chocolate bar industry, they were met with scepticism, but.
+Carb Killa is now the UK’s best-selling protein bar and the pair has just sold a majority stake to Cadbury’s owner Mondelez.
 They talk to Smith & Williamson’s Hall of Fame about building their business.

 There weren’t many signs in Juliet’s childhood of the entrepreneur she would become.
 She had a traditional educational background: going to university, followed by a post-graduate degree at Exeter.
 A teaching career saw her become head of sixth form at a rural school.
 In the end, however, she wanted a new challenge and decided to step away from the coal-face of education.